UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Incomplete functions

-Exercise: Plan A: Initial discussion.
-Obtain the logic functions Error = f( E, D3 D2, D1, D0).
+Plan A: Obtain the logic function Error = f( E, D3 D2, D1, D0).
 Obtain the logic function Y7 = f( E, D3 D2, D1, D0).
+Obtain the minimised output equations using Minilog.